The Río Project in Madrid

 It takes a dogged 4 hours behind a windscreen before Madrilenian nostrils might whiff a sea breeze

-Situated directly upon the bullseye of Spain, Madrid has everything one could want from a city.
+Situated directly upon the bullseye of Spain, has everything one could want from a city.
 Everything, that is, except for a coastline.

 It takes a dogged four hours behind a windscreen before Madrilenian nostrils might whiff a sea breeze, and another four for those nostrils to get home again, a geographical idiosyncrasy inconvenient enough to prompt the central idea behind the Rio project, not one of the top attractions in Madrid.